Azure-Samples/event-grid-dotnet-hybridconnection-destination/README.md

 - Visual Studio 2017 Version 15.5 or later.

  Clone this repository onto your local machine.
-Compile the samples inside Visual Studio, the required Microsoft Azure Event Grid SDK components will automatically be downloaded from nuget.org.
+Compile the samples inside Visual Studio, the required Azure Messaging Event Grid SDK components will automatically be downloaded from nuget.org.

  ### Running the Sample